 The purpose of this parenting style is to learn how to act in any given situation rather than reacting.
 I asked Deanne if the Walker parenting style varied according to their children’s diversified beginnings.
-And the answer is “no.” They parent all their children the same, but nurturing varies.
+And the answer is “no.” They parent all their children the same but nurturing varies.
 And it’s not just about biological vs adopted.
 Deanne learned that behavior may have nothing to do with adoption.
 One of their biological children taught them that.
 “Biological and adopted–both need the same parenting.
 Lots of things that people think are adoption issues aren’t.
-If we hadn’t had some certain experiences with our biological son, we would have thought there were lots of adoption issues.
+If we hadn’t had certain experiences with our biological son, we would have thought there were lots of adoption issues.
 I’ve learned not to buy into the thought that being adopted causes issues.”

 And so all 18 of their children are parented alike.
-But the children’s early beginnings do mean that each of their eighteen children need personalized nurturing, especially when first joining the family.
+But the children’s early beginnings do mean that each of their eighteen children needs personalized nurturing, especially when first joining the family.
 “It’s a balancing act.
-When an adopted child first comes into the family, regardless of his/her age, it helps to reflect back to what it is like bringing a baby home.
+When an adopted child first comes into the family, regardless of his/her age, it helps to reflect on what it is like bringing a baby home.
 Intense nurturing is required–from everyone, but especially from Mom.
 It takes a full year of intense parenting to meet the emotional needs of the new family member.”
 Mom’s sole job becomes nurturing–and not just for the new family member.
 As attention is given to the new child, Deanne is ever watchful of her other children, careful to spot early signs of being in need.
 “I have to be constantly aware, watching patterns and being ready to meet their needs.”

 More from the Walkers: